ADEWUMIADENIKE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays the third line of a file
+a script that writes in the file